Habilitation

 Habilitation is the highest university degree, or the procedure by which it is achieved, in Germany, France, Italy, Poland, Romania and some other European and non-English-speaking countries.
 The candidate fulfills a university's set criteria of excellence in research, teaching, and further education, which usually includes a second dissertation.

-The degree, sometimes abbreviated Dr. habil.
+The degree, sometimes abbreviated dr. habil.
 (Doctor habilitatus), dr hab. (doktor habilitowany), or D.Sc.
-(Doctor of Sciences in Russia and some CIS countries), is often a qualification for full professorship in those countries.
+(Doctor of Sciences in Poland and some CIS countries), is often a qualification for full professorship in those countries.

 In German-speaking countries it allows the degree holder to bear the title PD (for Privatdozent).
 In a number of countries there exists an academic post of docent, appointment to which often requires such a qualification.
 The degree conferral is usually accompanied by a public oral defence event (a lecture or a colloquium) with one or more opponents.
 The habilitation thesis is intended to demonstrate that the author has mastered their field in its entirety.
 For this reason, it is usually written on a topic that is very different from the subject of the doctoral dissertation.
 Unlike doctoral theses, which must be published by law in Germany, many habilitation theses remain unpublished.

 Habilitation is usually awarded 5–15 years after a PhD degree or its equivalent.
 Achieving this academic degree does not automatically give the scientist a paid position, though many people who apply for the degree already have steady university employment.